WICG/web_audio_playout/README.md

-# AudioContext Glitch & delay metrics API explainer
+# Playout Statistics API for WebAudio explainer

-This is the repository for AudioContext Glitch & delay metrics API.
+This is the repository for Playout Statistics API for WebAudio.
 You're welcome to [contribute](CONTRIBUTING.md)!

 ## Authors: